pluralsight/guides/in-review/front-end-javascript/getting-started-with-vue-js-part-1/article.md

-## Vue.Js
+# Vue.Js

-Vue (which is pronounced as view) is very liberal framework for construction of the user interface.
-Unlike the others monumental frameworks, a Vue is designed from a minced up to be incrementally acceptable.
-Its core library is now concentrated on the view layers only, and it is very informal to give a lift to and to integrate with the already exist other libraries or with an existing project.
-Beside this, Vue have also a capability which is perfect and operating the urbane Single-Page Applets when it is used in a permutation with a recent tools and subsidiary libraries.
+Vue (pronounced as view) is a liberal framework for user interface (UI) construction.
+Unlike other monumental frameworks, Vue is designed to be incrementally acceptable.
+Its core library is now concentrated on the view layers only, and Vue is very informal to give a lift to and to integrate with pre-existing libraries in a current project.
+Beside this, Vue also has the capability to operate  urbane Single-Page Applets when used in conjunction with new tools and subsidiary libraries.

-If you have an experience of frontend developing and you may want to know how the Vue is compared to other formal framework and libraries, and check this comparison.
+If you have experience with front-end development and you want to know how Vue compares with other formal frameworks and libraries, this guide is for you!

-# Features
+# Vue's Features

-Vue.js just offers a very large functionality for its view layer and it can be used further for the building of very powerful webapp which is single-page.
-In the following you can find a list of features:
+Vue.js just offers plenty of functionality for its view layer and it can be used further to build single-page web applications.
+Here are a list of key features of Vue.js:

 - Template Logic
 - Computed Properties